chcharcharlie/QuantTradingSystemResearch/status_report.md

 ## Active Blockers and Challenges

-- Need to identify the most suitable backtesting methodology for our specific strategy needs
+- Need to identify the most suitable methods to prevent overfitting in backtests
-- Determining appropriate balance between backtesting speed and realism
+- Determining appropriate techniques for testing strategies across different market regimes
-- Establishing which overfitting prevention techniques are most effective
+- Finding optimal approaches for transaction cost modeling in backtests

 ## Immediate Next Actions

-- Begin research on methods to prevent overfitting in backtests (Subtask 2.1)
+- Begin research on methods to prevent overfitting in backtests
-- Investigate walk-forward optimization techniques (Subtask 2.2)
+- Investigate walk-forward optimization techniques
-- Research approaches for handling transaction costs and slippage in backtests (Subtask 2.3)
+- Explore approaches for handling transaction costs and slippage

 ## Open Questions

-- What is the most effective approach to prevent overfitting while maintaining strategy performance?
+- Which methods are most effective for preventing overfitting while maintaining strategy performance?
-- How should backtesting be implemented across different market regimes to ensure robust strategies?
+- How can we effectively validate strategy robustness across different market regimes?
-- What combination of performance metrics provides the most comprehensive view of strategy effectiveness?
-- Which backtesting library would best suit our multi-indicator approach?
+- What is the optimal approach for modeling transaction costs in backtests?
+- How can Monte Carlo simulations be integrated with backtesting for robustness testing?

 ## Recent Key Findings

-- Backtrader provides superior multi-asset support and optimization tools but with slower performance
+- Backtrader is a feature-rich, multi-asset capable, event-driven framework with strong community support
-- Zipline offers powerful Pipeline API for factor models but limited multi-asset capabilities
+- Zipline offers powerful Pipeline API but limited multi-asset support and slower performance
-- PyAlgoTrade is now deprecated despite its simplicity and documentation
-- VectorBT delivers exceptional performance but at the cost of flexibility and a steeper learning curve
-- Event-driven frameworks more closely replicate real trading conditions but at significant performance cost
+- Event-driven approaches provide realism while vectorized approaches offer superior performance
-- Selection of backtesting approach should consider strategy complexity, universe size, and performance requirements
+- Selection of backtesting approach depends on strategy complexity, universe size, and performance requirements
+- Custom frameworks offer flexibility but require significant development resources and lack community support